Working With Your Period | Respect QLD

 What is a sponge?

-A sponge is used to stop the blood coming out of your body when you are working.
+A sponge is used to soak up menstrual fluid inside the vagina when you are working.

 There are different brands and types of sponges.
 For example, Beppy, Sax, Hygenica, etc. They come in different shapes and sizes.

 They are normally individually wrapped and sterile for single use only.
-Some come already lubricated for easy and comfortable use.
-A sponge can be used for up to 8 hours depending on how heavy your period is.
+Some come already lubricated.
+A sponge can be used for up to 8 hours, depending on how heavy your period is.

 You can get these sponges online, from Respect Inc and some Needle and Syringe Programs (NSPs).